qulle/oltb/README.md

 ## Request a new feature
 If you are missing a feature in the latest release on the `main` branch start by:

-1. Check if the feature already has been added on the `develop` branch.
+1. Check if the feature already has been implemented on the `develop` branch.
 2. Check if there is an open request in the issue tracker.
 3. If no request is open, please create one and tag **@qulle**.

-Use the existing `labels` to tag your issue.
+Use the existing `labels` to tag your request.

 ## Get started
 The dev-environment uses npm so you need to have [Node.js](https://nodejs.org/en/) installed.